Cc618/Rainbow-Fluid/README.md

 ## Notes
 This is my first project in Rust, thus the code might be not very clean at some extent.

+## Improvements
+Here is a list of some improvements we can do :

+- GPU acceleration
+- Boundaries modes (remove walls / add obstacles...)
+- Multiple fluids (gas / liquid) of different velocities, buoyancy and gravity
+- Deep Learning optimizations
+- Improved rendering (smooth pixels)

 ## License
 [MIT License](LICENSE)